USS John Paul Jones (DDG-53): Service history

 Construction of John Paul Jones began on 8 August 1990, at Bath Iron Works in Bath, Maine.
 The ship was christened and launched on 26 October 1991.

 John Paul Jones was selected as the Shock Trial platform for the DDG-51 class.
 The ship was subjected to a series of close range explosions in order for the Navy to obtain critical information concerning the survivability of the DDG-51 class in a shock environment.
 The crew prepared the ship for the most demanding and complex surface ship shock trial test in the history of the Navy.
 The ship has completed four deployments to the Persian Gulf.

 On 7 October 2001, John Paul Jones launched the first Tomahawk missiles into Afghanistan as part of Operation Enduring Freedom.

-In June 2010, she began a ten-month yard period during which her machinery control system and many HM&E systems were upgraded.
+In June 2010, she began a ten-month yard period during which her machinery control system and many hull mechanical and electrical systems (HM&E) systems were upgraded.
 This was a first in class effort, similar to the CG-47 mid life upgrade undertaken on the Ticonderoga hull.

 On 10 June 2011, she anchored off the coast of Malibu, California, at the beginning of a three-day celebration called Navy Days designed to thank the sailors and their families for their service to the country.
 On 29 November 2011, John Paul Jones was the first ship to deploy after receiving the DDGMOD (HM&E) upgrade.

 On 1 November 2015, John Paul Jones participated in Campaign Fierce Sentry Flight Test Operational-02 Event 2 (FTO-02 E2), a complex $230 million U.S. military missile defense system test event conducted at Wake Island and the surrounding ocean areas.
 During the test, the destroyer shot down a simulated anti-ship cruise missile but failed to intercept a medium-range ballistic missile that was launched from a C-17 transport plane.

 On 18 January 2016, John Paul Jones sank the decommissioned guided-missile frigate Reuben James in a test of a new anti-surface warfare variant of the Raytheon Standard Missile 6 (SM-6), becoming the first ship to sink a ship with the new variant of the missile.
 John Paul Jones fired the missile on the U.S. Pacific Missile Range near Hawaii.

 On 3 February 2017, John Paul Jones completed a ballistic missile intercept in a test off the west coast of Hawaii.
 The test marks the first time that a ballistic missile has been targeted using the Standard Missile-3 (SM-3) Block IIA interceptor.